SFU-Archives/archivematica-manual/ingest-guidelines/decision-points.md

 Specify what to do with the `SIP` (transfer).

 `Create single SIP and continue processing`
-- Send transfer to the `Ingest` tab to continue.
+- Send the transfer to the `Ingest` tab to continue.
 - Use if the transfer does not require any additional appraisal, selection, or arrangement.
-- Use if it does require addtional processing but you will not be doing this in the immediate future (process through Archivematica to create a `backlog AIP`).
+- Use if it does require additional processing but you will not be doing this in the immediate future (process through Archivematica to create a [backlog AIP](../ingest-scenarios/processing-backlog-aips.md).

 `Send to backlog`
 - Send to Archivematica backlog.